 100% Money-Back Guaranteed!
 Get Started Today >>>

-With 123DivorceMe you complete ALL the required Michigan specific forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
-In less than 1 hour you can have your completed divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
-Instantly print your completed paperwork from your own computer, sign, and file for divorce today.
+With 123DivorceMe you complete ALL the required Michigan specific divorce forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
+In less than 1 hour you can have your completed Michigan divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
+Instantly print your completed Michigan divorce paperwork online from your own computer, sign, and file for divorce today.

 Residency Requirements: 180 Days

 Where to File: County in which the Plaintiff or Defendant resides